jpolatnick/jpolatnick.github.io/books.md

 # **Quotes**
 Below you will find a haphazard collections of words and sentiments that have I have found worthy to jot down.
-Some I use every day to inspire and motivate.

 You can’t outfight the infinite.
 (Game theory)